 Large oil companies provide most of the jobs in oil chemistry.
-The U.S. Bureau of Labor Statistics (BLS) states that the number of jobs for chemists as a whole was expected to increase by just three percent between 2014 and 2024.
+The U.S. Bureau of Labor Statistics (BLS) states that the number of jobs for chemists as a whole was expected to increase slower than average between 2018 and 2028.
 This growth is due to a need for chemical product research and development, as well as quality monitoring.
 An emphasis on environmental research will also cause some growth.
 However, the BLS does expect growth to be limited as companies outsource some tasks.

 Requirements for Oil Chemistry Jobs